ddjr/advent_one_santas_stairmaster/README.md

 ))) and )())()) both result in floor -3.
 To what floor do the instructions take Santa?

-Your puzzle answer was 280.
+Your puzzle answer was XXX.

 --- Part Two ---